Move Your Body, Free Your Mind: The Role of Exercise in Teen Mental Health

 ✦ Boosts Mood and Reduces Symptoms of Depression

 Studies show that regular movement can be just as effective as medication for some people dealing with mild to moderate depression.
+If you are wondering whether changes in your teen’s mood may be typical stress or something more significant, our guide on teen mood swings vs. depression can help parents better understand warning signs and when to seek support.

 ✦ Builds Confidence and Self-Esteem

 Accomplishing goals, even small ones like completing a yoga session or going on a group hike, builds a sense of capability and worth.
+For more ideas on supporting your child’s self-worth and confidence, you can read our blog on promoting positive self-esteem.

 ✦ Enhances Focus and Academic Performance

 Exercise increases blood flow to the brain, which can improve memory, attention, and creativity.
 This makes it easier to tackle homework or prepare for exams.
+To learn more about how these skills connect to organization, planning, and daily functioning, you can read our guide on teen executive functioning skills.

 Group Exercise: Movement and Connection